EutechCybernetic/lucy-pro-documentation/messagebu.md

 {% hint style="seealso" %}

-    [connectorsdk](connectorsdk) - for more information on retreiving and removing items from the message queue
+    [Lucy Connector SDK](connectorsdk.rst#connectorsdk) - for more information on retreiving and removing items from the message queue

 {% endhint %}